 Image Credit: The Darling | Brooke Darling Photography

 As if you wouldn’t already be feeling pretty lucky to be staying here, there is a bridge adjoining the hotel to the casino.
 The infinity pool is also worth a special mention because it juts out 5 metres from the side of the building and is 67 metres above the ground with spectacular views of the coastline.
 You won’t have to leave your perch in the sky with Nineteen at The Star proving a delight to your senses, and most importantly, those taste buds.
 A stay here should be added to your wish list.
-Dreams are free right?
+Dreams are free, right?

-Best Glamping Spots On The Gold Coast
+Best Glamping Accommodation On The Gold Coast

 Nightfall